QuakeWatch Server Manual

 messageLogFileName = "name"

-An optional specification for a log file of messages that have
+optional specification for a log file of messages that have been

-specified by the "messageLogFileName" parameter.
-After the given
+"messageLogFileName" parameter.
+After the given number of days,

-number of days, the current log file is closed and a new one is
+the current log file is closed and a new one is started.
+If this

 consoleRedirectFileName